LorranSutter/LorranSutter/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=LorranSutter.heyPage)

-I am a Computational Engineer by background and programmer by heart.
+I am a Computational Engineer by background and programmer by fun.
 My passion is building things with innovative and disruptive technologies.
 This is a reason why I chose to study Blockchain.

 Of course, none of this would be possible without a good cup of coffee ☕